elulu3/LymphoSeq2_Shiny/README.md

   remotes::install_github("corybrunson/ggalluvial@main", build_vignettes = FALSE)
   ```

+## Running the Application

-To run the application, the **Shiny** package must be installed and loaded in an R session.
+To run the application, the **Shiny** package must first be loaded in an R session and then call Shiny's `runApp` function.
 ```
-install.packages("shiny")
+# Load the Shiny package
 library(shiny)

+# Run the application
+runApp("LymphoSeq2_app")

 ```